XiandiPan/XiandiPan/README.md

 ### Hi there, I'm Cindy 👋
-#### 😄 I’m a passionate software developer with expertise in HTML, CSS, JavaScript, Flask, Python, Express, React, TypeScript, SQL, GraphQL, and Node.js.
+#### 😄 I’m a passionate software developer in HTML, CSS, JavaScript, Flask, Python, Express, React, TypeScript, SQL, GraphQL, and Node.js.
 ####  🔭 I'm open to diverse opportunities that allow me to collaborate with other talented developers and further expand my experience.
 #### 👯 Let's connect @ cindypan2023@gmail.com 📫